PKief/latex-thesis-template/README.md

 }
 ```

-The sources will be devided either in "Online"-sources or "Literature"-sources.
+The sources will be divided either in "Online"-sources or "Literature"-sources.

 This can be configured in the `thesis.tex`-file: